Right Arrow

 • Mandatory PPE (gloves, steel-toed boots, etc.).

-AI video can detect “missing PPE” and monitor for “loitering” in restricted areas, signaling when workers may be bypassing safety protocols or entering active machinery zones.
-This gives safety teams a heads up—before a shortcut turns into a reportable incident.
+Video AI can detect “missing PPE” and monitor for “loitering” in restricted areas, signaling when workers may be bypassing safety protocols or entering active machinery zones.
+This gives safety teams a heads up—allowing them to correct risky behaviors.

 5. Time Pressure